Roy Cooper: Vetoes

 Cooper also vetoed a bill that would limit individuals' ability to sue hog farms.
 The legislature also overrode this veto.
 On June 27, Cooper vetoed the proposed state budget, which he had called "irresponsible" the day before.
 In his veto message, he cited the budget's income tax cuts and argued it "lacks structural integrity by failing to account for population growth, inflation and looming federal reductions, by using one-time revenue for recurring expenses, and by adopting a tax plan that will cause the state to fail to fund promised teacher salary increases in future years".
 He said the proposed bill included "provisions that infringe upon the governor's ability to faithfully execute the laws, including the administration of this Act, as required by the Constitution, and violating the separation of powers".
 The legislature overrode his veto the next day.

 In July 2017, Cooper vetoed a bill to authorize nonprofit organizations to operate "game nights", saying it would unintentionally create a new opportunity for the video poker industry.

 In December 2018, the North Carolina General Assembly passed a bill that would require new primary elections if a do-over election was called in the 9th district election.
 Cooper vetoed the bill due to a provision that made campaign finance investigations less public, but the General Assembly overrode his veto.
 In total, during his first two years in office, Cooper vetoed 28 bills, 23 of which were overridden by the legislature.
 As a result of the 2018 legislative elections, the Republicans lost their supermajority in the General Assembly, thus giving Cooper and legislative Democrats more leverage in legislative negotiations.

 In May 2019, Cooper vetoed a bill that proposed punishments in the form of prison time and fines against physicians and nurses who do not resuscitate newborns that survive an abortion.
 He said that the "bill is an unnecessary interference between doctors and their patients" and that laws "already protect newborn babies".

+In September 2024, Cooper vetoed a bill to expand school choice opportunity scholarships and to require county sheriffs in North Carolina to cooperate with ICE.

-2026 U.S. Senate candidacy
+2026 U.S. Senate campaign

 On July 28, 2025, Cooper announced that he would run for the U.S. Senate in North Carolina in 2026, seeking to succeed Republican incumbent Thom Tillis, who had announced his retirement earlier that month.